TurboWarp/packager/api/README.md

 What you do with `data` is now entirely up to you.

-Be mindful of the copyright on the projects you package and on the packager itself (see [README.md](../README.md) for more information).
+Be mindful of the copyright on the projects you package.